hyphanet/website/README.md

 assets/img/freenetwork.png is copyright Gerard Krol, licensed CC-BY.

-assets/js/source contains fancybox, which is CC BY-NC 3.0.
-The noncommercial part is always confusing.
-As far as I know it it isn't used and could be removed if the license is an issue.

 assets/css/animations.min.css is copyright 2014, Joe Mottershaw but does not contain a license.
 See TODO

 Some of the icons from ionicons may be licensed CC BY 4.0.

-assets/js/jquery.isotope.js : commercial use requires a license fee
+assets/js/jquery.isotope.js : GPLv3

 So what would the license on the generated files be?
-Those are a mix of the content and the assets.
-The license of the files used to generate the output is of no concern.
-I think that the terms of the GFDL license + some attribution would be enough.

-So to summarize: the licensing situation seems to be OK, the background image is the main point.
-Otherwise we seem to be complying with (the intent of) all licenses.
+It looks like GPLv3 (from isotope) is the "strongest" license and it is also compatible with the rest.
+The entire website itself is thus GPLv3.

 ## Migration ##
 Migration is complete: